 by, Bunny Young, MA, QMHP

 Knowing when it is time to discontinue therapy can be a difficult decision.
 Similar to the decision to begin therapy, there is a transition that occurs from independence to admitting that you need professional support.
-Once you are accustomed to that professional help and are in a routine of having an individual that listens to and supports your thought patterns and decisions, it can be uncomfortable to begin easing back on the frequency of sessions.
+Once you are accustomed to that professional help and are in a routine of having an individual that listens to and supports your thought patterns and decisions, it can be uncomfortable to begin easing back on how often you come to therapy sessions.
 Or perhaps you feel like you are doing better and no longer need any sessions at all.
 We always recommend that you plan out a discharge from therapy in a way that both you and your therapist support.
 If you make the change too quickly, it can end up costing you precious progress that you have made in your mental health journey.
-Conversely, you want to ensure that you are still utilizing the support in a manner and frequency that is appropriate and necessary, and there are clear goals in which you are working on during each session.
+Conversely, you want to ensure that you are still using the support in a manner and frequency that is appropriate and necessary, and there are clear goals in which you are working on during each therapy session.
 When you begin to “feel better,” discuss identifying new treatment goals with your therapist.
 Also, discuss the frequency at which you would like to continue seeing your therapist.
 Most important, know what the plan is if you begin to feel worse and think you need immediate or increased support.

 Here is a short list of questions to support that conversation between you and your mental health professional: